Museum of the Ara Pacis – Rome

 Proportions and materials of the new building – such as the travertine stone used to clad walls and pavement and the white marble plaster covering the columns in the atrium – are somewhat inspired by those of historical Roman architecture.

 Along with being a museum, Meier’s pavilion was also designed as a state-of-the-art protective device for the altar remains inside it, which are facing serious conservation issues caused by the progressive degradation of their marble stone and metal parts.
-Therefore, the building comprises an array of active and passive technical solutions aimed to control the internal micro-climate, such as an advanced air conditioning system, daylight and artificial lighting control devices, radiant floor heating and cooling, and highly insulating glass panes.
+Therefore, the building comprises an array of active and passive technical solutions aimed at controlling the internal micro-climate, such as an advanced air conditioning system, daylight and artificial lighting control devices, radiant floor heating and cooling, and highly insulating glass panes.

-A travertine-clad wall in the museum; photo: Lawrence OP
+A travertine-clad wall in the museum; photo: Lawrence OP (CC BY-NC-ND 2.0)

-The south facade at night; photo: Massimiliano Giani
+The south facade at night; photo: Massimiliano Giani (CC BY-NC-ND 2.0)

 What to see at the Ara Pacis Museum